apacheignite/documentation/data-grid/transactions.md

   "title": "Pessimistic Transactions"
 }
 [/block]
-In `PESSIMISTIC` transactions locks are acquired during the first read or write access (depending on the isolation level) and held by the transaction until it is committed or rolled back.
+In `PESSIMISTIC` transactions, locks are acquired during the first read or write access (depending on the isolation level) and held by the transaction until it is committed or rolled back.
+The following isolation levels can be configured with `PESSIMISTIC` concurrency mode:
-  * In a `PESSIMISTIC` `READ_COMMITED` transaction data is read without a lock and is never cached in the transaction itself.
+  * `READ_COMMITED`  - Data is read without a lock and is never cached in the transaction itself.
 The data may be read from a backup node if this is allowed in the cache configuration.
-In this isolation you can have so-called Non-Repeatable Reads because a concurrent transaction can change the data when you are reading the data twice in your transaction.
+In this isolation you can have the so-called Non-Repeatable Reads because a concurrent transaction can change the data when you are reading the data twice in your transaction.
 The lock is only acquired at the time of first write access (this includes `EntryProcessor` invocation).
 This means that an entry that have been read during the transaction may have a different value by the time the transaction is committed.
 No exception will be thrown in this case.

-  * In a `PESSIMISTIC` `REPEATABLE_READ` transaction an entry lock is acquired and data is fetched form the primary node on the first read or write access and stored in the local transactional map.
+  * `REPEATABLE_READ`  - Entry lock is acquired and data is fetched from the primary node on the first read or write access and stored in the local transactional map.
 All consecutive access to the same data is local and will return the last read or updated transaction value.
 This means no other concurrent transactions can make changes to the locked data, and you are getting Repeatable Reads for your transaction.

-  * `SERIALIZABLE` - in `PESSIMISTIC` mode this isolation level works the same way as with `REPEATABLE_READ`.
+  * `SERIALIZABLE` - In `PESSIMISTIC` mode this isolation level works the same way as `REPEATABLE_READ`.

 Note that in `PESSIMISTIC` mode the order of locking is important.
 Moreover, Ignite will acquire locks sequentially and exactly in the order provided by a user.
 [block:callout]
 {
   "type": "warning",
   "title": "Performance Considerations",
-  "body": "Imagine you have 3 nodes in your topology (A, B, C) and in your transaction you are going to access keys [1, 2, 3, 4, 5, 6].
-Suppose also that these keys are mapped to nodes in the following fashion: {A: 1, 4}, {B: 2, 5}, {C: 3, 6}.
+  "body": "Imagine that you have 3 nodes in your topology (A, B, C) and in your transaction you are going to access keys [1, 2, 3, 4, 5, 6].
+Suppose these keys are mapped to nodes in the following fashion: {A: 1, 4}, {B: 2, 5}, {C: 3, 6}.
 Since Ignite cannot re-arrange the lock acquisition order in `PESSIMISTIC` mode, it will have to make 6 sequential network round-trips: [A, B, C, A, B, C].
-In a case when key locking order is not important for the semantics of a transaction, it is advisable to group keys by partition and lock keys within the same partition together.
+In a case when the key locking order is not important for the semantics of a transaction, it is advisable to group keys by partition and lock keys within the same partition together.
 This may significantly reduce the number of network messages in a large transaction."
 }
 [/block]